'Adani Group among top energy transition stories to buy,' says GQG's Rajiv Jain

 “We feel these are unique assets,” Jain said, adding that over time GQG may raise its stake in Adani Group companies.
 “This is truly a long term investment and chances are we will probably buy more because we are not at full size at this point.”

-Jain, based in Flordia, has been meeting with investors, including pension funds, in Melbourne and will hold similar meetings later in Sydney.
+Jain, based in Florida, has been meeting with investors, including pension funds, in Melbourne and will hold similar meetings later in Sydney.

 Adani has major coal assets, which could affect the environmental, social and governance (ESG) targets of superannuation and other Australian investors.